cjporteo/chess-AI/README.md

 ## Notes

- - There is lots of room for improvement with this software, concerning both the graphics and the AI; a trained neural network could be implemented in the future to vastly improve decision making ability.
+ - There is lots of room for improvement with this software, concerning both the graphics and the AI; a neural network using reinforcement learning could be implemented in the future to vastly improve decision making ability.

 - The decision tree is built in a naive iterative manner, meaning the left-to-right ordering of nodes in the tree isn't structured in any specific way.
 Constructing the tree looking for *capturing* moves first, for example, would facilitate faster pruning and significant reduction in search time.